 If you or your child has cold symptoms that don't go away or get worse, make an appointment with your health care provider.
 Here's some information to help you get ready for your appointment.

 Make a list of:

-- Medications, vitamins or supplements you or your child takes
+- Medicines, vitamins or supplements you or your child takes.

 - What's likely causing these symptoms?